The Transcontinental Railroad

 from Aimee Crocker, Queen of Bohemia by Kevin Taylor

 Two companies were commissioned to build the track.
-The central division was given to the Union Pacific Railroad Company, while the construction of the western division was assigned to the Central Pacific Railroad Company led by Collis Huntington, Leland Stanford, Mark Hopkins and the Crocker Brothers, Charles and Edwin (Aimee Crocker’s uncle and father).
+The Union Pacific Railroad Company built west from Omaha, while the Central Pacific Railroad Company led by Collis Huntington, Leland Stanford, Mark Hopkins and the Crocker Brothers, Charles and Edwin (Aimee Crocker’s uncle and father) built east from Sacramento.
 The Railroad Act promised the two companies loans ranging from $16,000 to $48,000 per mile (depending on the terrain traversed) after completion of each 40-mile segment or, in mountainous terrain, after each 20-mile segment.
 To allow the railroads to raise additional money, Congress provided assistance to the railroad companies in the form of land grants of Federal lands.
-They were granted a 400-foot-wide right of way through public lands and up to 10 square miles of bonus public land for each mile of track laid.
+The 1862 Act granted the railroads 10 alternating sections on each side of the tracks for a total of 20 square mile sections per mile.
+Two years later they got 20 sections per mile.

 Crocker had his on-site construction boss, James Harvey Strobridge, hire 50 inexpensive consignment laborers from China to lay the track across the mountains and through the desert as an experiment, pointing out that they had built the Great Wall of China.
 At the time, the California Chinese were despised and had few rights.
 They couldn’t go to public school, vote, or testify in court.
-However, the Chinese, many fleeing famine in their homeland, were prepared to work for $31 a month, as compared to $3 a day for the Irish.
+When the Chinese were first hired, they received $30 in gold per month paying their own board, and the European laborers received $35 in gold per month with board included.

 Crocker sent recruiters across California and into China.
 In 1867, a workforce of approximately 12,000 Chinese was in place.
 By the time the line was finished, their numbers had swollen to 15,000.
 Fully 98 percent of the workers were Chinese coolies.

 Beyond labor issues, problems were many: shortages of iron, delays in receiving supplies, spiraling costs, delays caused by weather and the need to build twenty-three miles of snow sheds to protect the track, controversy and litigation against the company, a sometimes hostile press, and recurring financial quagmires.
 The biggest obstacle was crossing the mighty Sierras, the highest mountain range ever faced by a railroad.
-They eventually used nitroglycerin to blast fifteen miles of tunnels through the solid granite.
-The new explosive liquid was eight times more powerful than gunpowder, but notoriously unstable.
-The casualties were many.
+They eventually used nitroglycerin to blast fifteen tunnels through solid granite.
+The new explosive liquid was eight times more powerful than gunpowder.

 Union Pacific directors were meanwhile hiring Civil War soldiers from North and South who, a couple of years earlier, were killing each other in battle.
 Their struggle was with the notoriously unstable workers, who were given to drinking, gambling, whoring, and brawling.
 It was said that for every worker that died in an accident, four were lost in a shoot-out.
 They also faced the far rowdier Sioux and Cheyenne Indians, then the most aggressive warrior tribes in North America.
 Both tribes felt that the “iron horses” threatened their way of life and fought tenaciously and brutally against them coursing through their land.
 The ruthless Civil War General, William Tecumseh Sherman, was recruited to launch a war of annihilation that would eventually and permanently drive the Indians out of the path of the railroad.